dbt

 • Documentation describing the data, its business purpose, and how it’s calculated

-Making tests and documentation a part of the build phase is a hallmark of both DevOps and DataOps.
+Making tests and documentation a part of the build phase is a hallmark of DevOps and DataOps.
 Tests ensure that data meets business requirements as well as KPIs and SLAs around quality and performance.
-Documentation ensures that stakeholders know exactly what business purpose a model serves, where its data comes from, and how it’s calculated.
+Documentation ensures that stakeholders know precisely what business purpose a model serves, where its data comes from, and how it’s calculated.
 This makes data quality an integral part of the development process rather than an afterthought.

 Deploy

-In the deploy phase, the data teams pushes their data set changes out of local development and through a series of environments, testing their changes at each stage to ensure they behave as expected.
+In the deploy phase, the data teams push their data set changes out of local development and through a series of environments, testing their changes at each stage to ensure they behave as expected.
 The goal is to ensure that every change is rigorously tested and validated before it’s pushed to production and made available to data consumers.

 For example, a team may release a change to a Staging environment, where an automated process runs the data team’s tests on sample data and collects metrics on data quality and query performance.
-If all tests and metrics checks pass, the process may then push to Production, where the team will run the same set of tests on real-world data.
+If all tests and metrics checks pass, the process may push to Production, where the team will run the same tests on real-world data.

 The combination of automation and version control means that teams can both deploy and roll back changes as needed.
 If a team identifies issues, say, with their Version 2 release in production, they can roll the deployment back to Version 1 easily.
 This enables stakeholders to continue using the system while the engineering team addresses critical issues.